Nanorobotics: Nanomedicine

 Potential uses for nanorobotics in medicine include early diagnosis and targeted drug-delivery for cancer, biomedical instrumentation, surgery, pharmacokinetics, monitoring of diabetes, and health care.

 In such plans, future medical nanotechnology is expected to employ nanorobots injected into the patient to perform work at a cellular level.
 Such nanorobots intended for use in medicine should be non-replicating, as replication would needlessly increase device complexity, reduce reliability, and interfere with the medical mission.

 Nanotechnology provides a wide range of new technologies for developing customized means to optimize the delivery of pharmaceutical drugs.
 Today, harmful side effects of treatments such as chemotherapy are commonly a result of drug delivery methods that don't pinpoint their intended target cells accurately.
 Researchers at Harvard and MIT, however, have been able to attach special RNA strands, measuring nearly 10 nm in diameter, to nanoparticles, filling them with a chemotherapy drug.
 These RNA strands are attracted to cancer cells.
 When the nanoparticle encounters a cancer cell, it adheres to it, and releases the drug into the cancer cell.
 This directed method of drug delivery has great potential for treating cancer patients while avoiding negative effects (commonly associated with improper drug delivery).
 The first demonstration of nanomotors operating in living organisms was carried out in 2014 at University of California, San Diego.
 MRI-guided nanocapsules are one potential precursor to nanorobots.

 Another useful application of nanorobots is assisting in the repair of tissue cells alongside white blood cells.
 Recruiting inflammatory cells or white blood cells (which include neutrophil granulocytes, lymphocytes, monocytes, and mast cells) to the affected area is the first response of tissues to injury.
 Because of their small size, nanorobots could attach themselves to the surface of recruited white cells, to squeeze their way out through the walls of blood vessels and arrive at the injury site, where they can assist in the tissue repair process.
 Certain substances could possibly be used to accelerate the recovery.

 The science behind this mechanism is quite complex.
 Passage of cells across the blood endothelium, a process known as transmigration, is a mechanism involving engagement of cell surface receptors to adhesion molecules, active force exertion and dilation of the vessel walls and physical deformation of the migrating cells.
 By attaching themselves to migrating inflammatory cells, the robots can in effect "hitch a ride" across the blood vessels, bypassing the need for a complex transmigration mechanism of their own.

 As of 2016, in the United States, Food and Drug Administration (FDA) regulates nanotechnology on the basis of size.

 Nanocomposite particles that are controlled remotely by an electromagnetic field was also developed.
 This series of nanorobots that are now enlisted in the Guinness World Records, can be used to interact with the biological cells.
 Scientists suggest that this technology can be used for the treatment of cancer.

+Magnetic nanorobots have demonstrated capabilities to prevent and treat antimicrobial resistant bacteria.
+Application of nanomotor implants have been proposed to achieve thorough disinfection of the dentine.